JoshCheek/what-we-ve-got-here-is-an-error-to-communicate/Readme.md

 ====================================================

 This is a proof of concept to explore the question.
-See if there's any resonance in the community, etc.
+To see if there's any resonance in the community, etc.
 This isn't fit for real-world use.
 I might try to make it into a real gem if people get excited about it.
+I'll have some time to do that during my next braeak in late march 2015.

 ![screenshot](https://s3.amazonaws.com/josh.cheek/images/scratch/better-reuby-commandline-errors.png)